SteveRuan/MugenAITool/README.md

 - Atk Storage: Updated with CharFilesInfo class.

 ### 2018.02.11:
-- Main: First step of "one button create AI".
+- Main: Finished first step of "one button create AI".
 Created new files and folder for AI.
 Try to link Atk Storage, AI Switch Manager and Guard Manager together.
 - CharFilesInfo: Bug fix, clear names of ST files to avoid when we use ReadDef function.
 - Atk Storage: Record down all triggers except for those contain "command"s when we read CMD file.
 - Guard Manager: Check "CanAirGuard".

 ### 2018.02.17:
-- Main, Settings: First draft of multi-language, added Simplified Chinese.
+- Main, Settings: Finished first draft of multi-language, added Simplified Chinese.

 ### 2018.10.01:
 - Main: Fixed translation bugs with check list.
 - Mugen Template: Set template files to "Always copy".

+### 2018.10.02:
+- Main, LanguageHandler: Modularized LanguageHandler.